yinotherhino/DuplicateTransactionsProblem/README.md

 yarn test --watch
 ```

+You can find the problem statement in Question-1.md and Question-2.md

 The classifier program was written in typescript

 You can change the .js files in the duplicate transactions to .ts and modify the program to typescript.